twallema/pySODM/docs/workflow.md

 6. Visualize the goodness-of-fit
 7. Perform a scenario analysis

 By using a simple model, we can focus on the general workflow and on the most important functions of pySODM, which will be similar in the more advanced [enzyme kinetics](enzyme_kinetics.md) and [Influenza](influenza_1718.md) case studies available on this documentation website.
-This tutorial can be reproduced by running `~/tutorials/SIR/workflow_tutorial.py`
+This tutorial can be reproduced by running `~/tutorials/SIR/workflow_tutorial.py`, an environment containing the dependencies needed to run this tutorial is provided in `~/tutorial_env.yml`.

 ### Import dependencies